Gaudo Airfield

 A significant number of aircraft were damaged at the airfield in March 1944 when Mount Vesuvius erupted.
-The last use was in June 1944 by C-47s, and afterward the airfield was dismantled and closed.
+The USAAF dismantled the PSP matting in June 1944 and turned the airfield over to the Italian Air Force for use in training.
+When photographer in January 1945 the field held 9 Baltimores, 9 P-39's as well as 3 Spitfire.
 Today the site of the airfield is indistinguishable from the many agricultural fields in the area.